BlockIo/block_io-python/README.md

     # print the response of a withdrawal request
     print block_io.withdraw(pin='SECRET PIN', from_user_ids='1,2', to_user_id='0', amount='50.0')

-For more information, see https://block.io/api.
+For more information, see [Python API Docs](https://block.io/api/python).
 This Python client provides a mapping for all methods listed on the Block.io API site.

 ## Contributing